-Karen J. May is a member of the Board of Directors of Alcon, Inc., a global eyecare company, and is the Chair of the Compensation, Governance and Nominating Committee.
+Karen J. May joined the Board of Directors of Alcon, Inc., in 2019, a global eyecare company, and is the Chair of the Compensation Committee.
 She was a member of the Board of Directors, and the Chair of the Compensation Committee, of MB Financial, Inc., from 2004 until 2018 when the company was sold.
-From 2005 to 2018, Ms. May was Executive Vice President and Chief Human Resources Officer at Mondelez International, Inc. Between 1990 and 2005, she held various positions in Human Resources and Finance at Baxter International Inc., including Chief Human Resources Officer, Vice President of Corporate Audit, Vice President, International Finance and Vice President of Finance (Controller) of the Hospital Supply Division.
+From 2005 to 2018, Ms. May was Executive Vice President and Chief Human Resources Officer at Mondelez International, Inc. (whose name was changed from Kraft Foods, Inc. after the spinoff of selected Kraft North American businesses in 2012).
+Between 1990 and 2005, she held various positions in Human Resources and Finance at Baxter International Inc., including Chief Human Resources Officer, Vice President of Corporate Audit, Vice President, International Finance and Vice President of Finance (Controller) of the Hospital Supply Division.
 Prior to Baxter International Inc., Ms. May was a Certified Public Accountant in the audit practice of Price Waterhouse.
-Ms. May received a Bachelor of Science degree in Accountancy from the University of Illinois.
+Ms. May holds a Bachelor of Science in Accounting from the University of Illinois.
+Based on her extensive financial experience, Ms. May is qualified as an "audit committee financial expert" for SEC purposes.